awsdocs/aws-chatbot-admin-guide/doc_source/getting-started.md

 ## Configuring an IAM Role for AWS Chatbot<a name="AWS::Chatbot::Role"></a>

 You can create new IAM roles in the AWS Chatbot console, which provides a convenient way to deploy the AWS Chatbot service\.
 You associate these roles with your Slack channels or Amazon Chime webhooks\.
-The AWS Chatbot console does not allow editing of IAM roles, including any roles that you've created in the AWS Chatbot console\.
+The AWS Chatbot console does not allow editing of IAM roles, including any roles that you've already created in the AWS Chatbot console\.

 **Note**
 AWS requires that you use the IAM console to edit IAM roles\.
 If you create roles in the AWS Chatbot console, you need to use the IAM console to edit them\.
-This might happen, for example, when you are using the AWS Chatbot service and a new release comes out that supports new features requiring a new IAM policy\.
+This might happen, for example, when you are using the AWS Chatbot service and a new release comes out that supports new features\.

 Use the IAM console to edit AWS Chatbot roles\.
 You can use the entire set of IAM console features to specify permissions for your AWS Chatbot users\.